Bogdan-Stasjuk/BSNetworkTraffic/README.md

 ```

 For initialization you have to call `resetChanges`.
 Current values of network traffic changes you can get from property `changes`.
-This struc will be being recalculated every time you will call it.
+This struct will be being recalculated every time you will call it.
 For zeroing `changes` you have to call `resetChanges`.

-At the same time on each call of `changes` app's traffic `counters` will be increased on corresponding values.

 App's traffic `counters` is stored at `standardUserDefaults` and will be being increased constantly on each call of `changes` from app's installation till app's removing.